Heuristic Ternary Error-Correcting Output Codes Via Weight Optimization and Layered Clustering-Based Approach: A Brief Literature Survey

-In this section, we take an overview over the coding and decoding strategies of ECOC so as to introduce our motivation.

-The error-correcting output codes \cite{dietterich1995solving} were inspired from the error-correcting ability of channel coding.
-It originally views {\textit{machine learning as a kind of communication problem in which the identity of the correct output class for a new example is being transmitted over a channel.
-The channel consists of the input features, the training examples, and the learning algorithm}} \cite{dietterich1995solving}.
-Given a $P$ class classification problem with a set of labeled examples $\{(\bm\rho_i,y_i)\}_{i=1}^n$ where $\bm\rho_i\in\mathbb{R}^d$ and $y_i\in\{1,2,\ldots,P \}$ is the label of $\bm\rho_i$, ECOC tries to use $Q$ dichotomizers to address this problem.
+ECOC originally views ``machine learning as a kind of communication problem in which the identity of the correct output class for a new example is being transmitted over a channel.
+The channel consists of the input features, the training examples, and the learning algorithm.'' \cite{dietterich1995solving}.
+Given a $P$ class classification problem with a set of labeled examples $\{(\bm\rho_i,y_i)\}_{i=1}^n$ where $\bm\rho_i\in\mathbb{R}^d$ and $y_i\in\{1,2,\ldots,P \}$ is the label of $\bm\rho_i$, ECOC aims to solve the problem by for example $Q$ dichotomizers.
 The relation between the classes and the dichotomizers can be expressed by a \textit{binary} coding matrix $\M\in\{-1,1 \}^{P\times Q}$ or a \textit{ternary} coding matrix $\M\in\{-1,0,1 \}^{P\times Q}$, where the $p$-th row of $\M$ expresses the codeword of class $p$, denoted as $\c_p$, and the $q$-th column expresses the $q$-th dichotomizers, denoted as $h_q$.